ingresso-group/slate/source/includes/_intro.md

 This user has access to test product only - you can make purchases with this user without any impact on live tickets.

-To request your own test or live API credentials email us: api@ingresso.co.uk.
+To request your own test or live API credentials email us: api@ingresso.co.uk

 ## Authentication